Anschutz Entertainment Group: Other

 Anschutz Entertainment Group also owned the Tour of California bicycling race and the Bay to Breakers footrace.

 The company also managed the T-Mobile Center in Kansas City, Missouri, and managed the XL Center in Hartford, Connecticut until 2013.
 They previously operated Rentschler Field in Hartford from 2007 to 2010, during which they held a stake in the now-defunct Hartford Colonials of the UFL.

 In April 2016, AEG announced a partnership with esports company ESL; the next year the company also announced an investment in the North American esports organization, Immortals.

+In 2025, the company launched the College Basketball Crown, a postseason college basketball tournament, in conjunction with Fox Sports.

 Film

-When filmmakers made a movie about Red Adair in 1967, Anschutz struck a deal with Universal Pictures to permit filming real fire fighters extinguishing a real oil blaze on his land for a $100,000 fee.
-The footage was used in the 1968 John Wayne movie Hellfighters.